Supply and Demand Levels and Price Action Trading

 - Cluster of a few small-bodied candles

-I am usually taking the highest point in the region as shown above.
+I usually take the highest point in the region as shown above.
 Supply levels are nothing else, but a very powerful resistance level for which supply and demand traders are aiming to short.

 Demand levels are just the opposite of what a supply level is.